-The second set of disposal regulations, EPA's 40 CFR Part 197 and NRC's 10 CFR Part 63, was written in the last 25 years specifically for the proposed Yucca Mountain repository.
-Without new rulemaking, these regulations do not apply to any other disposal site.
+The second set of disposal standards and implementing regulations, EPA's 40 CFR Part 197 and NRC's 10 CFR Part 63, was written in the last 25 years specifically for the proposed Yucca Mountain repository in response to congressional direction (see Appendix A.2).
+Without new rulemaking, these standards and regulations do not apply to any other disposal site.

-Although both sets of regulations are protective of future human health and the environment, there are significant differences in how they ensure those goals (See Table 1).
-The older regulations, framed by the EPA in 40 CFR Part 191, defined the regulatory period as 10,000 years and set quantitative limits for scenarios involving all release pathways, including inadvertent human intrusion.
+Although both sets of standards and regulations are protective of future human health and the environment, there are significant differences in how they ensure those goals.
+The older standards, framed by the EPA in 40 CFR Part 191, defined the regulatory period as 10,000 years and set quantitative limits for scenarios involving all release pathways, including inadvertent human intrusion.
 Separate standards were established for (1) estimates of the probability that the total cumulative amount of radiation released during the entire period would exceed specified values (40 CFR 191.13, "Containment Requirements"), (2) the peak dose to an individual during 10,000 years of undisturbed performance (40 CFR 191.15, "Individual Protection Requirements"), and (3) radionuclide concentrations in groundwater (40 CFR 191 Subpart C, "Environmental Standards for Ground-Water Protection").

-&lt;sup>140 CFR Part 191, Environmental Radiation Protection Standards for Management and Disposal of Spent Nuclear Fuel, High-Level and Transuranic Radioactive Wastes; 10 CFR Part 60, Disposal of High-Level Radioactive Wastes in Geologic Repositories.
+CFR Part 191, Environmental Radiation Protection Standards for Management and Disposal of Spent Nuclear Fuel, High-Level and Transuranic Radioactive Wastes; 10 CFR Part 60, Disposal of High-Level Radioactive Wastes in Geologic Repositories.

-&lt;sup>240 CFR Part 197, Public Health and Environmental Radiation Protection Standards for Yucca Mountain, Nevada; 10 CFR Part 63, 10 CFR Part 63, Disposal of High-Level Radioactive Wastes in a Geologic Repository at Yucca Mountain, Nevada.
+CFR Part 197, Public Health and Environmental Radiation Protection Standards for Yucca Mountain, Nevada; 10 CFR Part 63, 10 CFR Part 64, 10 CFR Part 64, 10 CFR Part 64, 10 CFR Part 64, 10 CFR Part 64,

-The decision to focus the Containment Requirements on the cumulative releases of radionuclides throughout the 10,000-year period rather than on radiation doses that might be incurred by any single individual in the future, was intended to emphasize long-term isolation of the wastes from the human environment without considering credit for other mechanisms that might reduce individual doses including dilution and dispersion.
+The decision to focus the Containment Requirements on the cumulative releases of radionuclides throughout the 10,000-year period, rather than on radiation doses that might be incurred by any single individual in the future, was intended to emphasize long-term isolation of the wastes from the human environment without considering credit for other mechanisms that might reduce individual doses, including dilution and dispersion.
 In part, the requirements were based on, and functioned as a surrogate for, the concept of a population dose standard, in which small doses to large numbers of people become equivalent to proportionally larger doses to fewer numbers of people.
-The decision to require a probabilistic uncertainty analysis (defined as "performance assessment" in 40 CFR 191.12 and further spelled out in the guidance provided in Appendix B of the 1985 version of 40 CFR Part 191) provided the regulatory basis for the quantitative computational analyses that became central to evaluating regulatory compliance for both the WIPP and Yucca Mountain.
-Capabilities and limitations of quantitative performance assessment modeling are discussed below in section III.2.1 of this report.
+The decision to require a probabilistic uncertainty analysis (defined as "performance assessment" in 40 CFR 191.12 and further spelled out in the guidance provided in Appendix B of the 1985 version of 40 CFR Part 191) provided the regulatory basis for the design of the quantitative computational analyses that became a major component of regulatory compliance evaluations for both the WIPP and Yucca Mountain.
+Capabilities and limitations of quantitative performance assessment modeling are discussed below in Section III.2.1 of this report.

 In practice, the Containment Requirements have proven to be the most restrictive aspect of 40 CFR Part 191 for the WIPP, primarily because consequences of inadvertent human intrusion by drilling were required to be included in the probabilistic compliance analysis of cumulative releases.
-For the WIPP-the only repository operating under 40 CFR Part 191-the approach to estimating the density of future drilling was specified by the EPA in the implementing criteria (40 CFR 194.33) and was to be based on a survey of drilling practice within the region during the last century, with the specification that the observed rate would apply for the full 10,000-year regulatory period.
+For the WIPP-the only repository operating under 40 CFR Part 191-the approach to estimating the density of future drilling was specified by the EPA in the implementing criteria (40 CFR 194.33) and was to be based on a survey of drilling practices within the region during the last century, with the specification that the observed rate would apply for the full 10,000-year regulatory period.
 As implemented, this requirement led to compliance being based on the consideration of multiple intrusion events during the regulatory period.